recommend-dev/RPD-sdk-java/README.md

     sdk.ReferralCheck("referralCode", "", "", "", "");

 Parameters for conversion are referral code, email (optional), phone number (optional), order number (optional) and cart total (optional).

+### Conversions can be approved using API from your application using following call:

+    sdk.ApproveConversion(conversionIdYouReceivedInReferralCheckResponse);

+### Or you can reject conversion:

+    sdk.RejectConversion(conversionIdYouReceivedInReferralCheckResponse)